What is customer success?

 How to design a customer success team?

-- 6. Hiring the right customer success leader
+- Hire the right customer success leader

 Can customer success apply for every business?

 In short customer success doesn’t replace functions like customer service or account management.
-However a strategic customer success plan includes these functions as part of the overall engagement strategy.
+However, a strategic customer success plan includes these functions as part of the overall engagement strategy.

 Historically customer experience has been viewed as more strategic than customer success, seeking to improve the overall perception of a brand or an interaction.
-Customer success was until fairly recently confined to a more tactical, product-oriented role within CX.
+Customer success was until recently confined to a more tactical, product-oriented role within CX.
 But it has gained credibility when it comes to delivering real customer value and offers in many cases a more pragmatic road to improved customer experience for organizations struggling to infuse a customer-centric culture across all teams.